robertbuecker/nessundorma/STARTUP.md

 ## Aruco mapping

+Video settings: `v4l2-ctl -c focus_auto=0 -c saturation=0 -c contrast=10 -c brightness=50`.

 Connect to Putzini via NoMachine.
 If you don't see it in the connection window, connect via SSH and run `sudo /usr/NX/nxserver --restart`.
 Password is `lovearka`.
 On Putzini, do NOT start `hover.py`, but `hover_manual.py`.
 This will allow you to drive around during the mapping manually.

 Once you have logged in via NoMachine, start a terminal.
 Navigate to folder: `cd ~/nessundorma`.
-Then start the camera using `aruco_test live:0 -c calib_usbgs/usbgs.yml` and check if the markers are found.
+Then start the camera using `aruco_test live:0 -c microsoft.yml` and check if the markers are found.
+You can furthermore fiddle with the settings.

 If it looks well, start the mapping program by: